-Figure 41.
+Figure 39.
 Data Retrieval With the DRDY MODE Bit = 0 (Disabled)

-When the DRDY MODE bit is enabled and a new conversion is complete, DOUT/DRDY goes low if it is high.
-If it is already low, then DOUT/DRDY goes high and then goes low (as shown in Figure 42).
+When the DRDY MODE bit is enabled and a new conversion is complete, DOUT/DRDY goes low.
+If DOUT/DRDY is already low, then this pin goes high and then goes low (as shown in Figure 40).
 Similar to the DRDY pin, a falling edge on the DOUT/DRDY pin signals that a new conversion result is ready.
 After DOUT/DRDY goes low, the data can be clocked out by providing 16 SCLKs if the device is in read data continuous mode.
-To force DOUT/DRDY high (so that DOUT/DRDY can be polled for a 0 instead of waiting for a falling edge), a no operation command (NOP) or any other command that does not load the data output register can be sent after reading out the data.
-Because SCLKs can only be sent in multiples of eight, a NOP can be sent to force DOUT/DRDY high if no other command is pending.
-The DOUT/DRDY pin goes high after the first rising edge of SCLK after reading the conversion result completely (as shown in Figure 43).
+To force DOUT/DRDY high (so that DOUT/DRDY can be polled for a 0 instead of waiting for a falling edge), a NOP command or any other command that does not load the data output register can be sent after reading out the data.
+Because SCLKs can only be sent in multiples of eight, NOP can be sent to force DOUT/DRDY high if no other command is pending.
+The DOUT/DRDY pin goes high after the first SCLK rising edge after reading the conversion result completely (as shown in Figure 41).
 The same condition also applies after an RREG command.
-After all the register bits have been read out, the first rising edge of SCLK forces DOUT/DRDY high.
-Figure 44 shows an example where sending an extra NOP command after reading out a register with an RREG command forces the DOUT/DRDY pin high.
+After all register bits are read out, the first SCLK rising edge forces DOUT/DRDY high.
+Figure 42 shows an example where sending an extra NOP command after reading out a register with an RREG command forces the DOUT/DRDY pin high.